alphagov/notifications-net-client/DOCUMENTATION.md

 This API call returns the status of multiple messages.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `olderThanId` argument.

-You can only get messages that are 7 days old or less.
+You can only get messages that are 7 days old or newer.

 ### Method

 ```csharp
 NotificationList notifications = client.GetNotifications(templateType, status, reference, olderThanId);
 ```
-You can leave out the `olderThanId` argument to get the 250 most recent messages.

-To get older messages, pass the ID of an older notification into the `olderThanId` argument.
-This returns the next 250 oldest messages from the specified notification ID.

 ### Arguments